Does My Facility Need An Automated Security Door?

 For instance: a government building will require far more stringent protocols than that of a school or hospital; as varied levels of security are imperative to the safety and security of the building in question.
 Government security door systems are also designed for weapons detection, access control, and materials control to guard against theft, and to prevent harmful substances from entering the facility.

-So by using, automated security doors, you can guarantee 100% objectivity to perform as required to maintain facility safety and security.
-In fact, using this style of commercial security doors allows you to save money, as these automated entrances more economical than manned entrances, and usually, they pay for themselves in less than 2 years.
+So by using automated security doors you can guarantee 100% objectivity to perform as required to maintain facility safety and security.
+In fact, using this style of commercial entrance systems allows you to save money, as these automated entrances more economical than manned entrances, and usually, they pay for themselves in less than 2 years.